 In the 1800s, Dr. Daniel R. Roberts was given the quirky title by the primarily Welsh immigrant neighbors that he treated.

 Roberts practiced hypnotism, which was a fringe science at that time and both he and his wife Jane explored the use of potions and alternative healing.
-It was viewed by the superstitious Welsh settlers of Steuben as black magic.
+This was viewed by the superstitious Welsh settlers of Steuben as black magic.

 Nonetheless, Roberts was held in high regard by the community for the medical treatment he provided.